bonStats/bonStats.github.io/_posts/2021-04-25-chop-the-locks.md

 50 released from Kangaroo Point Prison
 ------

+The men we're supporting fled violence and persecution in their home countries, only to be detained and persecuted by our Government - for the basic human right of seeking asylum.

 It's great that 50 of the KP120 have finally been released, but with no Government support they face a precarious situation now.
 It's up to us, their community, to act.